FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/skucategory.md

 ## Description

-Highest-level classification of a product that can be used or purchased within an overarching service based on its core function.
+Highest-level classification of a SKU that can be used or purchased within an overarching service based on its core function.

 ## Content Constraints